vMarkusK/VMware-vCD-Module/README.md

 ## Project Description:

-The 'VMware-vCD-Module' PowerShell Module is focused on the initial craation of VMware vCloud Director Objects like Org, Org User, Org VDC.
+The 'VMware-vCD-Module' PowerShell Module is focused on the initial creation of VMware vCloud Director Objects like Org, Org User, Org VDC with External Networks or Edge Gateway.